-- 1.11 SHTM 2030 Part 1, 'Operational management', refers to the three European Directives on the manufacture and supply of medical devices and in-vitro diagnostics. - 1.12 Whether, and if so in what circumstances, the Medical Devices Directive applies to medical devices which are being reprocessed for further use, either within a particular healthcare facility or externally under a service contract, is a complex issue beyond the scope of this SHTM.
-If necessary, further guidance is given in the MDA Directives Bulletin 18. - 1.13 The essential requirements of the Medical Devices Directive require inter alia: - that devices and manufacturing processes be designed to eliminate or reduce as far as possible the risk of infection to the patient, user and third parties (Annex I, paragraph 8.1). - that devices must be designed manufactured and packed in such a way as to minimise the risk posed by contaminants and residues to the persons involved in the transport, storage and use of the devices and to the patients (Annex I, paragraph 7.2). - 1.14 There is no direct equivalent of the GGMP for medical devices.
-The same role is fulfilled by general Quality System standards (the BS EN ISO 9000 series), supplemented by standards tailoring the requirements specified in the general standards for medical devices (BS EN 46001 and BS EN 46002) and standards providing guidance on compliance with these standards (BS EN 724 and BS EN 50103). - 1.15 These are mandated Standards and as such compliance with them affords the presumption of conformance with the relevant essential requirements of the Directive.
+- 1.11 SHTM 2030 Part 2, 'Operational management', refers to the three European Directives on the manufacture and supply of medical devices and in-vitro diagnostics. - 1.12 Whether, and if so in what circumstances, the Medical Devices Directive applies to medical devices which are being reprocessed for further use, either within a particular healthcare facility or externally under a service contract, is a complex issue beyond the scope of this SHTM.
+If necessary, further guidance is given in the MDA Directives Bulletin 18. - 1.13 The essential requirements of the Medical Devices Directive require inter alia: - a. that devices and manufacturing processes be designed to eliminate or reduce as far as possible the risk of infection to the patient, user and third parties (Annex I, paragraph 8.1); - b. that devices must be designed manufactured and packed in such a way as to minimise the risk posed by contaminants and residues to the persons involved in the transport, storage and use of the devices and to the patients (Annex I, paragraph 7.2). - There is no direct equivalent of the GGMP for medical devices.
+The same role is fulfilled by general Quality System standards (the BS EN ISO 9000 series), supplemented by standards tailoring the requirements specified in the general standards for medical devices (BS EN 46001 and BS EN 46002), standards providing guidance on compliance with these standards (BS EN 724 and BS EN 50103) and the Institute of Sterile Services Management (ISSM) guidance document 'Standards & Practice'. - 1.15 Other than the ISSM guidance these are mandated Standards and as such compliance with them affords the presumption of conformance with the relevant essential requirements of the Directive.